One of the Largest Uncut Emeralds in Existence

-The Duke of Devonshire Emerald is thought to have been discovered in Santa Fe de Bogota in Columbia early in the 19th century.
-Weighing in at 1,383.93 carats this hexagonal shaped crystal is believed to be one of the largest uncut emeralds in existence.
+The Duke of Devonshire Emerald is believed to have been discovered in Santa Fe de Bogota in Columbia early in the 19th century.
+Weighing in at 1,383.93 carats, this hexagonal shaped crystal is believed to be one of the largest uncut emeralds in existence.

 The Duke of Devonshire Emerald found its way into the hands of Emperor Don Pedro I of Brazil (1798-1834) who then passed it onto William Cavendish 6th Duke of Devonshire around 1831.
 It's not clear whether the emerald was given to him as a gift or whether he purchased it.

-Prior to being on display at London's Natural History Museum the Duke of Devonshire Emerald was at the "Great Exhibition" in London in 1851.
-Although there are believed to be larger uncut emeralds in existence, specific details about them are both vague and scarce.
+Prior to being on display in London's Natural History Museum the Duke of Devonshire Emerald was at the "Great Exhibition" in London in 1851.
+Although there are believed to be larger uncut emeralds in existence, specific details about them are vague and scarce.

-With curiosity getting the better of us and determined to establish the whereabouts of the actual Duke of Devonshire Emerald especially because we had now been led to believe the piece we had photographed may actually be a replica, we started digging for information.
-Our determination finally paid off and we were eventually assured on very good authority that the exhibit on display at London's Natural History Museum is in fact the actual Duke of Devonshire Emerald and is on long term loan from the Duke of Devonshire.
+With curiosity getting the better of us we wanted to see if we could find the whereabouts of the actual Duke of Devonshire Emerald so started digging for information.
+Our determination finally paid off and we were eventually assured on very good authority that the exhibit on display at London's Natural History Museum is in fact the actual Duke of Devonshire Emerald.
+This extraordinary crystal is on long term loan from the Duke of Devonshire.